rajneesh069/docker-demo/README.md

 ### .dockerignore

-- Similar to `.gitignore`, we put the files/folders which we don't want to be uploaded on docker hub.
+- Similar to `.gitignore`, we put the files/folders which we want to be ignored while building an image.

 ### Building the final image